alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-live-animals.markdown

 ###Identification checks

-You must check that any containers holding animals that can’t be individually marked (eg bees or day-old chicks) match animals listed on the health certificate.
+You must check that any containers holding animals that can’t be individually marked (for example, bees or day-old chicks) match animals listed on the health certificate.

 If there are any errors in the documentation for your incoming consignment, such as unidentified animals, you must: